|Nutrition Facts (per serving)|

 Fans of Chicken Tikka Masala claim it is the new British national dish.
 It can rightly claim to be a British favourite.
 This recipe is quick and easy to make and you can adjust the amount of chili powder to how hot you like it.
 One tsp of chili powder will give you a mildly spiced curry.

-4 free-range skinless chicken breasts (cut into 1 cm / ½ inch cubes)
+4 free-range skinless chicken breasts, cut into 1-centimeter (½-inch cubes)

-- After 30 mins, heat one tbsp of the oil in a large frying pan or wok add the chicken and cook for 8 -10 minutes until browned all over.
+After 30 mins, heat one tbsp of the oil in a large frying pan or wok add the chicken and cook for 8 to 10 minutes until browned all over.